 How to file a Trademark in Turkey?

-To file a trademark in Turkey, the application must be processed through the Turkish Patent and Trademark Office (Türk Patent ve Marka Kurumu or TPTO).
-The TPTO is the authority responsible for overseeing intellectual property registration applications, including trademarks, in Turkey.
+To file a trademark in Turkey, you must submit your application to the Turkish Patent and Trademark Office (Türk Patent ve Marka Kurumu or TPTO).
+The TPTO oversees all intellectual property registrations, including trademarks, throughout Turkey.

 What is a trademark in Turkey?